 • For technical support or to report any bugs, send an email to soundplant [at] soundplant.org.
 Please note your operating system version, Soundplant version, and any other relevant specs of your computer.

-• Yes.
-If you purchased Soundplant 41 or later, then you are granted a free upgrade to latest version 43 using the same registration code.
-Otherwise, if you purchased Soundplant prior to version 41, you are eligible for a discounted upgrade to v.43.
-You can access the discount offer by entering in your previous version registration information into v.43.
-Also, when version 43 was first released in January 2016, you were emailed an upgrade offer sent to your last known address (the email you made the original purchase with).
-The offer does not expire.
-If you lost your previous version registration code or are otherwise unable to access the discount, contact soundplant [at] soundplant.org.
+• If you purchased Soundplant in 2021 or later then you are granted a free upgrade to latest version 50.7 using the same registration code.
+If you purchased Soundplant in 2020 or earlier, you are eligible for a discounted upgrade to v.50.7.
+You can access the discount offer by entering in your previous version registration information into v.50.7 (or, check for a "buy upgrade" button in Soundplant's "about" dialog which appears if Soundplant detects an eligible older license on your system).
+If you lost your previous version registration code or are otherwise unable to access your discount, contact soundplant [at] soundplant.org.

 Do I have to remove/uninstall older versions of Soundplant before I install a new version?
 Will installing a new version interfere with older ones?

-• No, different versions install as a separate program and each version stores its own separate preference settings.
-You can have multiple versions installed on the same machine if desired.
+• For major versions no. Different major versions install as a separate program with each version storing its own separate preference settings, and you can have multiple versions installed on the same machine if desired.
+But "dot release" updates do replace any existing install of the same major version, for example installing v.50.7 will replace v.50.5.
 On Mac, if you want .keymap files to be associated with the most recently installed version so that double clicking them launches the latest Soundplant, in some cases you may have to either remove previously installed older versions or manually associate .keymap files to the new version via Get Info.

-I already bought Soundplant 41 or 42, will I be able to use the registered features on latest release version 43?
+I already bought Soundplant 47, will I be able to use the paid features on latest release version 50?

-Is it still possible to purchase a license for older version 42 or 41?
-I am hesitant to upgrade to v.43 because the older version that I have is already working perfectly for me and I don't want to disturb my system.
+I am hesitant to upgrade to the latest version because the older version that I have is already working perfectly for me and I don't want to disturb my system.
 I say if it ain't broke, don't fix it!

 Sales & License Terms

-If I only buy one license, can I use Soundplant on more than 1 computer?
+If I only buy one Single User license, can I use Soundplant on more than 1 computer?

-• As long as you will be the only person using it on those computers, yes.
-One single user license covers one person on an unlimited amount of computers and OSes.
-You are permitted to install and unlock the registered version of Soundplant on multiple computers, using the same registration code, provided you are the only person using it.
-Note that groups such as businesses, organizations, or schools must buy a license for each person who will be using the software, or purchase a bulk site license.
-For site license discount inquiries please email soundplant [at] soundplant.org.
+• As long as you will be the only person using it, yes.
+Soundplant is licensed per-user, not per-computer.
+Soundplant's flexible Single User License allows one person to use Soundplant on Windows and Mac.
+You are permitted to install and unlock Soundplant on multiple computers, using the same license code, provided you are the only user.
+But groups such as businesses, organizations, or schools must buy a license for each person who will be using the software, purchasing either a discounted group license or user-unlimited site license.

 I am in charge of purchasing software for my employer/company/organization.
 How many licenses do I need to purchase?

-• You must purchase 1 license for each employee/member who will be using Soundplant.
-If the number of users is variable such as in the situation of a business that hires freelancers/temporary workers, or an organization whose number of participants changes periodically, generally you must purchase 1 license for each concurrent user of the software.
-While 1 license represents 1 user, businesses/organizations retain ownership of their licenses, not their individual employees, such that if for example an employee leaves his/her job, that former employee can no longer use the Soundplant license, rather the license-owning employer may continue to use that license for a new employee.
-For specific site license inquiries please contact soundplant [at] soundplant.org.
+• You must purchase 1 license for each person who will be using Soundplant.
+If the number of users is variable such as in the situation of a business that hires freelancers/temporary workers, or an organization whose number of participants changes periodically, you must purchase 1 license for each concurrently employed/enrolled user of the software.
+While 1 license represents 1 user, businesses/organizations retain ownership of their licenses, not their individual employees or members, such that if for example an employee leaves his/her job, that former employee can no longer use the Soundplant license.
+We gladly offer bulk discount multi-user licenses as well as unlimited-user site licenses.

 What does "free for non-commercial use" mean?
 What defines "non-commercial use"?

 • It means that if you do not make money while using Soundplant, then you may continue to use the free version of Soundplant after the trial period expires without needing a license.
-Non-commercial users may include students, independent musicians, volunteers, etc. If you use Soundplant at your job or while doing any activity that gets you paid, you must buy a license, even if you do not require the full functionality of the registered version.
+Non-commercial users may include students, hobbyists, volunteers, unpaid musicians or performers, etc. If you use Soundplant at your job or while doing any activity that gets you paid, you must buy a license, even if you do not require the full functionality of the paid version.

 Is a school considered a "non-commercial user"?

-• "Commercial user" is defined very simply as anyone who gets paid while using Soundplant.
-By this definition all students are "non-commercial users" and do not require a license as long as they don't need the registered version's expanded features.
-But teachers who are paid employees are considered commercial users and therefore a license must be purchased for every instructor that will be using the software, regardless of whether they need the registered version's features (obviously unpaid/volunteer instructors would be exempt from this requirement since they qualify as non-commercial users).
-Please contact soundplant [at] soundplant.org for information on an educational discount if you need to purchase a site license.
+• "Commercial user" is defined very simply as anyone who gets paid while using Soundplant, or anyone who requires the use of the paid features of the program.
+Students who don't need the paid version's expanded features can be considered "non-commercial users", and do not require a license.
+But teachers who are paid employees are considered commercial users and therefore a license must be purchased for every instructor that will be using the software, regardless of whether they need the paid features (unpaid/volunteer instructors would be exempt from this requirement since they qualify as non-commercial users).
+We currently offer a generous educational discount unlimited site license that covers all staff and students at a school.

-I am a commercial user but I only need to load wav files into Soundplant and I don't need to record or use background key input, so the free unregistered version works fine for me.
+I am a commercial user but I don't need any of the paid features, so the free version works fine for me.
 Do I still need to buy a license?

 I would like to use Soundplant in a public installation which will have an indeterminate number of users.
 How do purchase a license for this?

-• An exception is made for non-commercial public installation uses of Soundplant, for example in kiosks, art installations, museum/library/classroom displays, etc. In this case a license need only be purchased covering the producer(s) of the installation, and only if the producer is being paid for their work and/or requires use of the registered version features.
-The quantity of licenses that need to be purchased should reflect the number of staff producing the installation who need to interact with Soundplant as part of the production of the installation.
-This exception does not apply if the installation is commercial in nature (for example, an installation that serves as an advertisement or a vending machine).
-For commercial installation licensing inquiries please contact soundplant [at] soundplant.org.
+• If the installation is commercial in nature (for example, an installation that serves as an advertisement or vending machine), you must purchase a user-unlimited site license for commercial installation use.
+An exception is made for non-commercial public installation uses of Soundplant, for example in educational kiosks, art installations, museum/library/classroom displays, etc. In this case a license need only be purchased covering the producer(s) of the non-commercial installation, and only if the producer is being paid for their work and/or requires use of the paid features.
+The quantity of licenses that need to be purchased should reflect the number of staff producing the non-commercial installation who need to interact with Soundplant as part of the production of the installation.

-I purchased Soundplant but all I got was a license code; where do I download the registered version of the software?
+I purchased Soundplant but all I got was a registration code; where do I download the registered version of the software?

-• There is no separate "registered version" to download, rather you must download and install the free version if you don't already have it, and then follow the instructions you were emailed to enter in your code and unlock the registered features.
+• There is no special separate version to download, rather you must download and install the free version if you don't already have it, and then follow the instructions you were emailed to enter in your code and unlock the paid features.

+Is Soundplant a subscription?
 Does the Soundplant license ever expire?
-Is the Soundplant license a subscription?

-• No, it is not a time-limited license.
+• No, it is not a time-limited license or a subscription.
 It permits you to use in perpetuity the Soundplant version you bought and any future versions that you are granted a free upgrade for.

 How many free future upgrades does the Soundplant license include?

-• Generally Soundplant buyers are granted free upgrades to any future versions of the software released within 2 years of the original purchase, or to the next 2 versions.
-After that, those who purchased any older version of Soundplant are eligible for a discount on upgrading to the latest version.
+• Soundplant buyers are granted free upgrades to any future versions of the software released within 2 years of the original purchase.
+After that, those who purchased any older version of Soundplant are always eligible for a discount on upgrading to the latest version.